 Please sign this petition, which calls for:

-- The Great Forest National Park to be created
+The creation of the Great Forest National Park and

-- The Emerald Link reserve system in East Gippsland created
+The Emerald Link reserve system in East Gippsland, and

-- A transition plan for the taxpayer funded native forest logging industry out of native forests and into plantations and non timber sources of fibre.
+A transition plan for the taxpayer funded native forest logging industry - to diversify local economies and get it out of native forests and into plantations and non timber sources of fibre.

 Send a clear message to party leaders that you share our vision for Victoria – including the parks described above >> SIGN ON HERE